fru-io/handbook/governance.md

 ### Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.4, available at [http://contributor-covenant.org/version/1/4](http://contributor-covenant.org/version/1/4/).

+### Versioning

+By default, all public facing code repositories will commit to [Semantic Version 2.0.0](https://semver.org/) unless otherwise specified in their respective README.md file.
+Additional context on this decision can be read in [Ensure ddev is properly utilizing Semantic Versioning](https://github.com/drud/ddev/issues/352)

 ## Repository Guidelines

 All code projects use the [MIT License](https://opensource.org/licenses/MIT).
 Documentation repositories should use the [Creative Commons License version 4.0](https://creativecommons.org/licenses/by/4.0/).